One can no longer find novelty in the presence of American players in top sides across Europe.

 “It is my goal to become the first American to play for Barcelona.
 When I first came here it was always my dream to be successful, to make it to Barca B and then the first team.
 So far it is going well for me.”

 With Ousmane Dembélé’s struggles, and Antoine Griezmann’s ineffectiveness from the left, that left wing spot has been a troubled area for the club.
-De la Fuente’s emergence as well as that of Ansu Fati go a long way to rectifying this issue.
+De la Fuente’s emergence as well as that of Ansu Fati go a long way to rectifying this issue in the future.

-Aside from being potentially the first American to play for Barcelona, de la Fuente’s journey speaks of many irregularities.
+Aside from being potentially the second American to play for Barcelona, de la Fuente’s journey speaks of many irregularities.
 First being his move to Spain.

 His father relocated the family from Miami to Catalonia when Konrad was just eleven, assuming a role in the Haitian consulate within the region.
 Here Konrad would start playing for local side Club de Football Damm (CF Damm).
 The club’s alumni include Aleix Vidal and Christian Tello, both going on to play for the Barca first team.